Greater Manchester, National

 The World Health Organisation has set a ‘Medication Without Harm’ (2017) Global Patient Safety Challenge aiming to reduce severe avoidable medication-related harm.
 The Francis Report stated that, ‘It is crucial that the patient is protected from avoidable harm’, and the Secretary of State for Health has set a goal of saving 6,000 lives in the NHS by reducing avoidable harm.

-AHSNs are aiming to address this by supporting the roll out of pharmacist-led information technology based interventions for medicines optimisation in primary care.
+AHSNs are preventing prescribing errors by supporting the roll out of pharmacist-led information technology based interventions for medicines optimisation in primary care.
 These tools can use software to run through patients’ electronic health records in general practices to identify patients potentially at risk of hazardous prescribing.

 Once identified, the healthcare professional can open the medical record for an at-risk patients in their own electronic health record system to decide on a possible course of action.